matpompili/matpompili.github.io/content/project/easypubsub/index.md

 slides: ""
 ---

-**EasyPubSub** is a simple wrapper around [PyZMQ](https://pyzmq.readthedocs.io/en/latest/) that provides an easy interface to the *PubSub* (Publish-Subscribe) functionality of [ZeroMQ](https://zeromq.org/).
+`easypubsub` is a simple wrapper around [PyZMQ](https://pyzmq.readthedocs.io/en/latest/) that provides an easy interface to the *PubSub* (Publish-Subscribe) functionality of [ZeroMQ](https://zeromq.org/).

 In PubSub, a *publisher* publishes a message to a *topic* and a *subscriber* subscribes to that topic and receives the message.
-In EasyPubSub, publishers and subscribers connect to each other via a *proxy*, which acts as intermediary between them.
+In `easypubsub`, publishers and subscribers connect to each other via a *proxy*, which acts as intermediary between them.
 For more information regarding *PubSub*, see [Wikipedia](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).

 ## Get started

-EasyPubSub can be installed via `pip`:
+`easypubsub` can be installed via `pip`:

 ```bash
 pip install easypubsub